 Neatishead is a quiet traditional village connected to the busy Broads waterways via Limekiln Dyke and Barton Broad.
 A cluster of houses line two roads running parallel to Limekiln Dyke, which is largely hidden from public view by many mature trees, whilst the centre of the village sits just to the west.
-Its character owes much to its setting in the landscape; the surrounding agricultural countryside at a higher level conceals much of the village, which is further shielded by wooded areas to the west and the east.
+Its character owes much to its setting in the landscape; the surrounding agricultural countryside sits at a higher level concealing much of the village, which is further shielded by wooded areas to the east and the west.